How to find and use the accessibility features on iOS iPad

 To adjust the image:

-- Switch to the front or back camera: Tap the camera with arrows switch the camera button, and then tap front or back.
+- Switch between the front and back camera: Tap the camera switch button (the camera icon with arrows) to switch between the cameras.

 4. Display & Text Size